blenderbox/html-boilerplate/README.md

     /javascripts
         /app - All page specific Javascripts go here. application.js - All application wide JavaScript goes here.
                 This is where you start the JavaScript development.

-        /libs – A folder with libraries written by someone else. jQuery, belatedpng, modernizer, should be here.
+        /libs – A folder with libraries written by someone else. jQuery, modernizer, should be here.
-            If you add new libraries, place them here. jquery-{version}.min.js – the jQuery library.
+            If you add new libraries, place them here.

+            jquery-{version}.min.js – the jQuery library.
             log.js - Add logging support to browsers without console.log
             modernizr-{version}.min.js – A JavaScript library for HTML5 tests.